 When you walk or climb stairs, do you have… cramping, pain, aching, or tiredness in the muscles of your calves, thighs, buttocks, or hips?
 If so, you could have peripheral arterial disease (PAD), a narrowing of arteries (blockages) in your pelvis and legs.

 - Leg numbness or weakness

 - Sores on lower extremities that won’t heal

 - Toenail color change

-When PAD worsens, it’s typical to develop ‘exertional leg pain’, known as claudication.
+When PAD worsens, it’s typical to develop ‘exertional leg pain’, a symptom known as claudication.
 It occurs when you’re exerting yourself and feels like a muscle cramp.
 These symptoms usually go away after resting, but return when you walk again.

 Do NOT try to “walk off the pain” or “tough it out”.
 Your limbs need to reoxygenate.
 Claudication does NOT go away if you continue to walk — it is only relieved by rest.

 The pain is no different from ischemia (lack of oxygen) of your heart in that the delivery of oxygen does not meet the metabolic oxygen demand of working muscles.
 What makes it worse when you’re walking is your blood has to move ‘upstream’ through narrowed arteries in your lower extremities to get back to your heart for more oxygen.